bluetoother/ble-packet/README.md

 ### 3.4 BIPSO Characteristics

 * In BIPSO, an IPSO Smart Object will be mapped to a BLE Characteristic with a well-defined Characteristic Value.
-* Here is the [BIPSO Characteristics](https://github.com/bluetoother/bipso/blob/master/doc/spec.md#bipso-characteristics) that show you all BIPSO-defined Characteristic definitions.
+* Here is the [document](https://github.com/bluetoother/bipso/blob/master/doc/spec.md#bipso-characteristics) that show you all BIPSO-defined Characteristics.

 <br />